March 23, 2020

 With that in mind, it’s important you shop around to find the best ecommerce platform, which we’ll look at next.

 We have a lot of ground to cover here.
-There are plenty of options, each with their own pros and cons.
+There are plenty of options, each with its own pros and cons.
 In this section, we’ll help you pick the best ecommerce platform based on your unique needs.
 Finally, keep in mind these are all self-hosted ecommerce platforms, so you’ll also need to look for a hosting provider!

 WooCommerce does a fantastic job of adding ecommerce functionality to the platform.
 It’s one of our favorite ecommerce options because the WordPress dashboard is intuitive enough for beginners to pick up quickly.
 Mix that with extensive and user-friendly ecommerce functionality and you have a winner in your hands.